Tierran/Ironclaw2E-FoundryVTT-System/README.md

 ## Usage

-NOTE: This system requires the Combat Utility Belt module and it's Enhanced Conditions to be installed and activated to fully function, as the Ironclaw combat system is based completely on status effects.
+NOTE: This system requires the Combat Utility Belt (https://github.com/death-save/combat-utility-belt) module and it's Enhanced Conditions to be installed and activated to fully function, as the Ironclaw combat system is based completely on status effects.
 Please remember to activate it.

 For rolling actor dice pools, actor sheets have a button to open a dice poll popup, which allows you to select what pools to use for the roll.
 The system has some support for specific rolls to automatically pre-select relevant dice pools and add modifiers through hard-coded logic.
 This does require any added gifts to have the same name as they do in the core book to function, but allows easy rolling of dice.
 Weapons and gifts can be set up to automatically select certain dice pools, as well as giving extra dice for the roll automatically.
 The system also has internal logic to add relevant modifiers to the rolls.
 Armor and shields also work, but any added dice from gifts need to be added manually.
 Ironclaw's initiative system is supported by using 'marker' actor tokens to represent each side in combat and setting up the markers so that their initiatives are in the correct order to follow the order GM has set for the encounter.
 Sadly, this precludes adding the character tokens themselves to the combat encounter.

+The system has support for the Drag Ruler module (https://github.com/manuelVo/foundryvtt-drag-ruler).
+The distance colors represent Stride (blue), Stride+Dash (green), Run (yellow) and over max distance (red).

 Still lots of WIP in this project: Initiatives are a bit of a mess, there's no support for the alternate, more traditional initiative, I'm certain I've forgotten to include one feature or another...